 It’s important to note that not all states require a child actor to maintain an open Coogan Account.
 California, New York, Louisiana, and New Mexico are the only states that adhere to regulations directly analogous to the Coogan Law, and there are significant idiosyncrasies in the specific rules by which a Coogan Account operates even among those four.

-As production continues to spread out of and away from Los Angeles, the waters surrounding child actor laws grow increasingly murky.
+As productions continue moving out and away from Los Angeles, the waters surrounding child actor laws grow increasingly murky.
 Regardless of where your production takes you, please don’t hesitate to reach out to the appropriate state’s Labor Department to clear up any lingering questions or concerns before bringing a child actor onto your set.

 In California, the birthplace of Coogan Law, a Coogan Account is an absolute requirement for a child actor’s employment.
 Additionally, parents or legal guardians are required to open their child’s Coogan Account with a California bank.